|

 gameplay: 7

-for VALIS III on eBay here!
+Find Valis III on eBay here!

-70 VEIGUS TACTICAL GLADIATOR (Victor
+70 VEIGUES TACTICAL GLADIATOR (Victor

 Music Industries/Game Arts, 1990)

-Veigus is a odd looking action/shooting
+Veigues is a odd looking action/shooting

 with upgradable weapons at least and the game has 10 levels to conquer.
 This